-Cannabis has had a bad reputation since its prohibition and demonization in the early 20th century.
-Those who still oppose it claim that it increases the risk of violent or aggressive behavior.
-They also claim weed is a ‘gateway drug’ to more harmful substances.
+Cannabis has had a bad reputation since its prohibition and demonization in the early 1900s.
+Those who still oppose the substance claim it increases the risk of violent or aggressive behavior.
+They also say that marijuana is a ‘gateway drug’ to more harmful substances.

-Most pot-smokers find it challenging to reconcile this image with their lifestyles.
-The vast majority of those who use weed do so to relax rather than set out on a drug-fueled crime spree!
+Most users find it challenging to reconcile this image with their lifestyles.
+The vast majority of those who use cannabis do so to relax rather than embark on a drug-fueled crime spree!

 Of course, there are always exceptions, and one common example is cannabis use and gangs.
-Gang members are often involved in violent crime, and may also use marijuana or other illegal substances.
-But is weed responsible for these crimes, or is the link just a coincidence?
+Gang members are often involved in violent crime and may also use marijuana or other illegal substances.
+However, is cannabis responsible for these crimes, or is the link just a coincidence?

-When it comes to finding research as to whether marijuana leads to violence, the evidence is as mixed as people’s views on the drug itself.
-Some studies show that cannabis use can increase the incidence of violence and aggression, especially among younger people.
+When it comes to finding research on whether marijuana leads to violence, the evidence is as mixed as people’s views on the drug itself.
+Some studies show that cannabis use can increase violence and aggression, especially among younger people.
 Others show no causal relationship between marijuana and violent crime.

-Some researchers have suggested that crime might increase in states where weed is legal.
+Some researchers have suggested that crime might increase in states where cannabis is legal.
 Dispensaries and growers are apparent targets.
-However, preliminary investigations indicate that the opposite is true, with some places seeing an overall reduction in crime following legalization.
+However, preliminary investigations indicate that the opposite is true.
+Some places saw an overall reduction in crime following legalization.
 One possible explanation for this is better security in areas surrounding dispensaries.

 While it is hard to say whether cannabis causes violence, we can say with some degree of certainty that alcohol misuse does.
-And let’s face it, nobody is going to stop you from owning a gun because you enjoy a few beers at the weekend!
-The fact that weed is not proven to increase violence will add insult to injury for gun owners who wish to use marijuana.
+Let’s face it; nobody is going to stop you from owning a gun because you enjoy a few beers at the weekend!

 Can I Become a Medical Marijuana Patient and Own a Gun?
 Final Thoughts

-If you’re a medical marijuana user, you are technically breaking federal law, even if weed is legal in your state.
-Being an ‘unlawful user’ means that you are not permitted to purchase a firearm.
+If you’re a medical marijuana user, you’re technically breaking federal law, even if the substance is legal in your state.
+Being an ‘unlawful user’ means you are not permitted to purchase a firearm.

-Anybody determined to own a gun and use cannabis in spite of this law will probably find a way to do so.
-There are still some unscrupulous sellers that allow you to buy a firearm without carrying out a background check.
-And you already have a gun, you can probably get a medical marijuana card without too much hassle.
+Anyone determined to own a gun and use cannabis despite this law will probably find a way to do so.
+There are still some unscrupulous sellers that allow you to buy a firearm without conducting a background check.
+If you already have a gun, you can probably get a medical marijuana card without too much hassle.

 However, if you decide to take advantage of these loopholes and get caught, you are in trouble!
-A possible hefty prison sentence for perjury is the penalty.
-Not something we would recommend.
+A prison sentence for perjury is a possible penalty.
+This is not something we would recommend.